Sacrament (LDS Church): Administration of the sacrament to the congregation

 After the bread is passed to the congregation, the bread trays are placed on the table and covered with the white cloth.
 The water trays are then uncovered and a set prayer is given on the water, which is then passed to the congregation.
 The prayer on the water indicates that the water represents the shed blood of Christ:

 "O God, the Eternal Father, we ask thee, in the name of thy Son, Jesus Christ, to bless and sanctify this [water] to the souls of all those who drink of it, that they may do it in remembrance of the blood of thy Son, which was shed for them; that they may witness unto thee, O God, the Eternal Father, that they do always remember him, that they may have his Spirit to be with them.
 Amen."
 (Book of Moroni 5:2, Doctrine and Covenants 20:79).

 After the water is passed to the congregation, the water trays are covered with the bread trays for the remainder of the service.
 The leftover bread and water are discarded.

-Sacrament trays containing bread and water.
-The bread is broken and the trays are blessed and passed to the congregation.

 Latter-day Saints believe the bread and water to be symbols, not the actual body and blood of Christ, and that it is meant for those who have been baptized to "renew their baptismal covenants," although any person of any or no faith is permitted to partake, and it is common for children under the minimum baptismal age to partake as well.